-For short-term hazard assessment, given the frequent resurfacing of the Enclos, the topography may locally change significantly (Figure 8), Emplacement of new lava flow units can cause subsequent flows to advance down paths that are displaced 10s to 100s of meters over what would have been the case had the initial, pre-eruption, topography applied (Harris 075 and Rowland, 2015).
-As shown in Harris et al. (2019), to accurately and precisely forecast exact lava flow paths in the short term, the topography needs to be revised after each eruption, and even during relatively long-lasting (weeks-to-months long)
+Nonetheless, although, we argue that this hazard map is trustworthy in the long term, it may not be adapted for the short term, i.e., the next few days or months and over small spatial scales, i.e., hundreds of meters.
+For short-term hazard assessment, given the frequent resurfacing of the Enclos, the topography will locally change (Figure 8).
+Emplacement of new lava flow units will cause subsequent flows to advance down paths that are displaced 10s to 100s of meters over what would have been the case had the initial, pre-eruption, topography applied (Harris and Rowland, 2015).
+As shown in Harris et al. (2019), to accurately and precisely forecast exact lava flow paths in the short term, the topography needs to be revised after each eruption, and even during relatively long-lasting (weeks-to-months long) eruptions.
+Hazard maps appropriate for such timeframes and spatial scales could be produced with the same methodology given here but with updated source term data, i.e., a DEM that includes the new topography.
+Away from the local anomaly created by emplacement of a new lava flow field or cone system, though, the original DEM and hazard map will still apply.